 Elance, a job site for online freelance workers, released results from a 2011 survey showing that freelancers are happier working independently (61 percent) than traditional employees (11 percent).
 The survey found that full control over work schedules was the most prominent factor for the rise in job satisfaction.

 It’s easy to see the appeal of having the ability to shuttle the kids to school or take salsa dancing lessons during the middle of the day sounds appealing, isn’t it?
 Almost as noteworthy as a flexible schedule, the survey found was the ability to be selective with the kinds of work they do.

 And, while this new class of independent workers may yet be the most versatile our economy has ever seen, there are still many challenges ahead.
 Fundamental changes will have to be addressed in health care, unemployment benefits, and income taxation, most of which will be driven by whichever political candidate takes office after the general elections.

-This may be the the most groundbreaking transformation in the American workforce since the Industrial Revolution, and our understanding of its structure and motivations will increase as more thorough research emerges.
+This may be the most groundbreaking transformation in the American workforce since the Industrial Revolution, and our understanding of its structure and motivations will increase as more thorough research emerges.
 What is clear right now, is that more people are finding greater satisfaction in their work.
-And with all the dismal economic news these last few years, it’s a evolution that should be warmly welcomed.
+And with all the dismal economic news these last few years, it’s an revolution that should be warmly welcomed.